webutech/Doctor-Appoinment-Spring-App/Eclipse_shortcut_keys.md

 > Ctrl + D : Removes a row of code

+> Ctrl + Shift + R : Search for resource in project

 > Ctrl + Shift + O : Organizes imports and removes unrelated imports

 > Shift + Ctrl + T : Search for a file in all projects in the workspace